Great auk: Relationship with humans

 The great auk was a food source for Neanderthals more than 100,000 years ago, as evidenced by well-cleaned bones found by their campfires.
 Images believed to depict the great auk also were carved into the walls of the El Pendo Cave in Camargo, Spain, and Paglicci, Italy, more than 35,000 years ago, and cave paintings 20,000 years old have been found in France's Grotte Cosquer.

 Native Americans valued the great auk as a food source during the winter and as an important cultural symbol.
 Images of the great auk have been found in bone necklaces.
 A person buried at the Maritime Archaic site at Port au Choix, Newfoundland, dating to about 2000 BC, was found surrounded by more than 200 great auk beaks, which are believed to have been part of a suit made from their skins, with the heads left attached as decoration.
 Nearly half of the bird bones found in graves at this site were of the great auk, suggesting that it had great cultural significance for the Maritime Archaic people.
 The extinct Beothuks of Newfoundland made pudding out of the eggs of the great auk.
-The Dorset Eskimos also hunted it.
+The Dorset also hunted it.
 The Saqqaq in Greenland overhunted the species, causing a local reduction in range.